LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 As expected the *confusion matrix* shows that posts from the newsgroups on atheism and Christianity are more often confused for one another than with computer graphics.

-## Parameter tuning using grid search
+## Parameter Tuning Using Grid Search

 We’ve already encountered some parameters such as `use_idf` in the `TfidfTransformer`.
 Classifiers tend to have many parameters as well; e.g., `MultinomialNB` includes a smoothing parameter `alpha` and `SGDClassifier` has a penalty parameter `alpha` and configurable loss and penalty terms in the objective function (see the module documentation, or use the Python `help` function to get a description of these).